 The greatest loss in the process of Buddhist modernization has been the loss of the intermediate or supernatural worlds, the sambhogakaya realm.
 This is the ladder to enlightenment that well-meaning scholars have taken away, making it much more difficult to reach the dharmakaya, the state of ultimate freedom.
 Without the practices of the sambhogakaya, practitioners must climb the mountains without the stairs carved into them by previous generations.
 The practice becomes more difficult as people are encouraged to reject superstition and accept only the aspects of Buddhism that agree with science.
 Buddhist modernization makes it more acceptable to the secular or scientific mind, but removes essential elements that permit deeper forms of Buddhist meditation.

 People can still be liberated, but it is much more difficult.
 This is why the modern focus on Buddhism has shifted to ethics and politics.
-The maps to the treasure have become decorative rather than pragmatic, and few practitioners enter the world of the mandalas that hang in their meditation rooms and dharma centers.
+The maps to the realms of treasure have become decorative rather than pragmatic, and few practitioners enter the world of the mandalas that hang in their meditation rooms and dharma centers.

 So this is an addition to the literature to make up for some of the problems that Buddhism has faced.
 It is not intended to take over.
 It is merely supplemental information for those who are interested.

 Because it is hard to contact Buddhist deities and yidams directly today, we will give the words of deities that represent both the emptiness and the fullness schools.
 They give a different perspective and allow readers to see through different eyes.
-The Contrasting Two Buddhist Schools page will give examples of buddhas or deities representing the two approaches.
+The Contrasting Two Buddhist Schools page will give examples of Buddhas or deities representing the two approaches.

 We hope the information at this site will be helpful, and dedicate any merit that arises to helping all sentient beings.